The DOKOH Journal

 Doctors who have developed plantar fasciitis, metatarsalgia, or chronic lower back pain over years of clinical work almost invariably identify their footwear as a significant contributing factor.
 And yet, because doctors are required to look professional, their options have historically been limited to the same formal shoes available to everyone else — built for appearance, not for the specific demands of clinical practice.

 What a doctor's formal shoe actually needs: a substantial midsole with shock-absorbing properties — not the 3mm compressed foam that most formal shoes provide.
 A removable insole that can be swapped for a custom orthotic if plantar fasciitis or arch issues are present.
-An upper breathable enough to manage foot temperature across a long shift in a climate-controlled but often warm hospital environment.
+An upper breathable enough to manage foot temperature across a long shift in a warm hospital environment.
 Non-slip outsole grip — hospital floors when wet are genuinely hazardous.

 "A doctor who is wincing through their last two hours of rounds is not delivering the same quality of attention as a doctor whose feet are not fighting them.
 This is not vanity.
 It is clinical performance."